francis22/aws-javascript/README.md

 Create the variable ```REACT_APP_API``` and set it's value to ```http://localhost:8080/```. (include the suffix slash)  This will point to the coorelating API endpoint specified above.

+Run the below commands to install NPM packages locally and run the application.

 ```npm install```

 ```npm start```

-Your app should run locally.
+The application should run locally.

 The ```buildspec.yml``` file (code below) runs on the AWS build server.
 ```